Dynamic programming on bipartite tree decompositions: General dynamic programming to obtain -algorithms

 Note that

 Hence, using \autoref{glu-kt}, we have that

 \end{proof}

 Using \autoref{glu-kt} and \autoref{obs-mis}, we can now prove that {\sc Weighted \Annotated Vertex Cover} is $\Hcal$-nice.
-Essentially, given an instance $({\bf G}={\bf X}\boxplus(\boxplus_{i\in[d]}{\bf G}_i),(A,B),(R,S),w)$, we reduce ${\bf G}$ to ${\bf X}$ where we glue a 3-path to some vertices in $B$.
+Essentially, given an instance $({\bf G}={\bf X}\boxplus(\boxplus_{i\in[d]}{\bf G}_i),(A,B),(R,S),w)$, we reduce ${\bf G}$ to ${\bf X}$ where we glue an edge to some vertices in $B$.
 We then show that if the appropriate weight is given to each new vertex, then the resulting boundaried graph is equivalent to $\bf G$ modulo some constant $s$.